indhu34/covid-19-tracker/README.md

-The working demo of the Covid-Tracker is
+The output screenshots of the Covid19-tracker.